How Testo Junkie Transforms You

 I just happened to read something today in the course of parallel reading: “every case of naming involves announcing a death to come in the surviving of a ghost, the longevity of a name that survives whoever carries that name” – Jacques Derrida writes when he deciphers the melancholy or sadness that accompanies being named – “this impossibility of reappropriating one’s own name.”8 This is exactly what Preciado has done – making a case of reappropriating one’s own name.
 But by doing that the name, to which I have been attached, as the haunted is attached to a ghost, did not survive.
 And I need ghosts.
 We need ghosts.
 Preciado begins the book by addressing a ghost, in the first chapter: “1.
 Your Death."

 In Beatriz’s lecture, which I saw online, Preciado explained that she would not complete the transition.
-“He, she or whatever,” as Preciado refers to herself on that stage, explains that Michel Foucault shows how, historically, masculinity had come to be defined by “the power to give death, by the technics of death.”
+“He, she or whatever,” as Preciado refers to herself on that stage, explaining that Michel Foucault shows how, historically, masculinity had come to be defined by “the power to give death, by the technics of death.”
 And this is one of the reasons she “is not transitioning to masculinity, even though my desire all my life was to be occupying that position.”
 She wants to have that power, of giving death, yes, but “at the same time, politically, I don’t want to have that power.”9 Back then she refused to assume either role.
 But her words anticipated how the change of the name into a man’s name would give death to the the ghost of a woman whose ghost gave life.
 Is there anything more final, more fatal than putting an end to the outlasting survival of a ghost?
 Could the ghost survive the change of name?
 When I search for “Preciado, Beatriz” in the library catalog I find Texto Junkie [sic] under “Preciado, Paul B.” My heart is broken.
 Not because the person Beatriz now goes, writes, lives, and loves by the name Paul.
 I feel nothing but respect for that.
 But because a ghost I have loved is gone.
 It was violently taken away from me.
 For me it is Testo Junkie by Beatriz Preciado by Paul B. Preciado.
 At this moment, it becomes a first reading for me too.
 Am I a ghost junkie?

 1. Your Death